Pneumonia is one of the most common causes of death worldwide.

 When pneumonia is severe

-If the person's immune system is not working correctly
+When the person's immune system is not working correctly

 Doctors may give a different antibiotic later, after the organism has been identified and its susceptibility to various antibiotics is known.

 Antibiotics are not helpful for viral pneumonias.
-However, specific antiviral drugs are sometimes given if certain viral infections are suspected, such as influenza or chickenpox.
+However, specific antiviral drugs are sometimes given if certain viral infections are suspected, such as influenza, COVID-19, or chickenpox.
 For influenza, specific antiviral drugs (such as oseltamivir or zanamivir) can reduce the duration and severity of illness if people begin taking the drugs within 48 hours of when symptoms start.
 However, once a person has developed influenza pneumonia, doctors are not sure whether the antiviral drugs will help, but they still usually give them.
 Often a bacterial pneumonia can develop after the viral infection.
 In this case, doctors give affected people antibiotics.

 In rare cases, a fungus or parasite is the cause of the pneumonia, and an antifungal or antiparasitic drug is given.